jarvisar/interpreter/README.md

 ### Interpreter
 Once the parser has constructed the tree of nodes, the Interpreter class is used to evaluate the expression.
 The Interpreter class contains a method called visit, which recursively traverses the tree of nodes and computes the final value of the expression.
 The visit method performs a different operation depending on the type of node it is currently visiting.

 If it encounters a Num or Var node, it simply returns the value of the number or variable.
 If it encounters a BinOp node, it performs the appropriate arithmetic operation based on the type of operator, and recursively calls visit on the left and right child nodes to compute their values.
+Similarly, if it encounters a UnaryOp node, it performs the specified operation on the sub-expression.
 If it encounters a FuncCall node, it performs the specified function with the given argument(s).
-Additionally, if it encounters a UnaryOp node, it performs the specified operation on the sub-expression.

 Finally, the interpret method of the Interpreter class is called, which initiates the evaluation of the expression.
 The interpret method calls the expr method of the parser, which constructs the tree of nodes, and then passes the tree to the visit method of the Interpreter to compute the final result.
 The result is then returned as the output of the interpret method.